 - Cleaning of the premises: Remove dirt, dust, moss, and old finishes.
 Ensure the surface is dry before sanding.

-- Sanding: Choose an appropriate sanding machine to smooth out weathered wood and splinters.
+- Sanding: Choose an appropriate machine to smooth out weathered wood and splinters.
 Level the surface to ensure even polishing.

 - Polishing: Use weather-resistant finishes to protect against UV rays and moisture.

-Outdoor Timber Care Tips: - Sand and polish annually to maintain protection.
+- Sand and polish annually to maintain protection.

 - Use outdoor rugs and mats to minimize wear in high-traffic areas.

-Timber Floor Repairs and Floor Board Replacement
+Timber Floor Repairs and Board Replacement

 Repairing Timber Floors